mstolin/145867_Autonomous-Software-Agents/README.md

 a resident enters a room.

 # Project Structure

+The folder [assignment-1/](assignment-1), contains the first assignment, the project/context/domain description.

 The folder [better-sleep/](better-sleep/) contains the implementation of the Multi-Agent System in JavaScript.